chef-boneyard/chef-web-docs-2016/chef_master/source/glossary.rst

    A library allows arbitrary |ruby| code to be included in a cookbook, either as a way of extending the classes that are built-in to the |chef client| or by implementing entirely new functionality,

 **Management Console**
-   The web-based management console to manage RBAC, edit and delete nodes, and reset private keys.
+   The web-based management console to manage Role Based Access Control (RBAC), edit and delete nodes, and reset private keys.
 Keep up to date with what’s happening during chef client runs across an entire organization or on specific nodes.

 **node**
    A node is any physical, virtual, or cloud machine that is configured to be maintained by a |chef client|.